 In all the name that is blessed and Katy Perry: How come no one had told me before??

 Either they’re more lenient in the Pre line, or, most likely, they just don’t care.
-I have carried many a stray liquid in my bag.
+I also have carried many a stray liquid in my bag, usually by accident.

 Thought I would inform all of my fellow womankind out there.